Exeter Harriers, founded in 1904, is a flourishing Athletics Club with a membership of around 400.

 Anyone aged 8 to 80 is welcome to come along and give athletics a try.
 The Club competes in various leagues across the region and also nationally.
 There are a variety of competitions available for athletes of any standard: from junior to senior level and even veteran as well as novices and developing young athletes.
-Harriers’ teams compete within the SW League (U13s upwards) as well as higher level Men Seniors, in the British Athletics League (BAL), and the UK Women’s League (UKWL).
+Harriers’ teams compete within the SW League (U13s upwards) and the UK Women’s League (UKWL).
 Competing is a great way to measure improved performance and every point helps the club to maintain its league positions.
 So, whether you’re looking to learn a new skill, get fit or meet new friends Exeter Harriers could be just the club for you!

 Latest from the Blog

 The next Sportshall fixture is on the 28th Feb at the Plymouth Life Centre and all athletes U15 welcome.
 For details please follow the links Sportshall Programme Remember if you’ve not competed in...
 Read More

 Track training fees will increase from 1st March 2016 as follows; £2.50 for Members £5.00 for Non-Members The additional funds generated from the increases will be used to; Pay a contribution towards fuel...
 Read More